MariadlRosa-1224/isles-of-vielora/pages/crafting.md

 - ## Technique
 	- The technique is another [stat]([[Mechanics/stats]]) an oc can upgrade, one that allows for the increment of both the abilities and the materials one can use for their equipment and by such making them more powerful

-	  this stat is a level one and max out at
+	  this stat is a level one (completely additive) and max out at 50 for the max amount of materials and abilities